 You’re in control

 Get spam filtered automatically and block numbers you don’t want to hear from.
-Manage your time with personalized settings for forwarding calls, text messages, and voicemail.
+Manage your time with personalized settings for forwarding calls, text messages, and voicemails.

 Backed up and searchable